claCase/NICE-tf2/README.md

 # Implementation of Non-Linear Independent Component Estimation (NICE & RealNVP) in TF-2
-This repository presents an implementation of the NICE model, as described in the 2014 paper authored by Laurent Dinh, David Krueger, and Yoshua Bengio.
+This repository presents an implementation in TensorFlow v2 of NICE and RealNVP models, as described in the 2014 paper authored by Laurent Dinh, David Krueger, and Yoshua Bengio and in the 2016 paper authored by Laurent Dinh, Jascha Sohl-Dickstein, Samy Bengio.
 The NICE model serves as the foundational layer for subsequent normalizing flow models.
 ### Model Explenantion
 #### Main Components
 The main idea behind the model is to: